CoolData101/CoolData101.github.io/content/authors/me/_index.md

 ## About Me

-I'm a freshman at UC Riverside pursuing engineering with research in AI development in orthotics care as well as agriculture systems.
+I'm a freshman at UC Riverside passionate about engineering and AI.
+My work focuses on practical applications—from AI-driven legal tools to IoT systems for agriculture.

-Previously co-founded Lawgic, an AI-driven web application for public defenders that streamlines workflows through intelligent suggestions, summaries, and document analysis.
+I previously co-founded Lawgic, where we built tools to help public defenders manage their heavy caseloads.
+Currently, I'm researching how AI can improve orthotics care and agricultural efficiency.

-Always exploring new technologies and working on innovative projects.
-Check out my GitHub for some of my work!
+I love building things that solve real problems.
+Check out my projects below or connect with me on GitHub!